-1. These General Terms & Conditions (hereinafter “GTC”) apply to the company EschmannStahl GmbH & Co.
-KG, Otto-Hahn-Strasse 3, 51580 Reichshof, Germany (hereinafter referred to as “EschmannStahl”).
+1. These General Terms & Conditions (hereinafter “GTC”) apply to the company EschmannStahl GmbH, Otto-Hahn-Strasse 3, 51580 Reichshof, Germany (hereinafter referred to as “EschmannStahl”).
 All deliveries (hereinafter referred to as “Object of Delivery”) and offers of EschmannStahl are effected exclusively on the basis of these GTC, which form an integral part of all contracts which EschmannStahl concludes with its contract partners (hereinafter referred to as the “Customer”) for the deliveries and services offered by EschmannStahl.
 They shall also apply to all future deliveries and services or offers to the Customer, even where they (the GTC) are not separately agreed once more.

 2. These GTC apply with exclusive effect.
 Customer terms and conditions which differ from, conflict with or supplement these GTC will only become an integral part or a contract when and insofar as EschmannStahl has expressly consented to their applicability.
 This consent requirement shall for example also apply where EschmannStahl, having cognisance of the Customer’s terms and conditions, executes an order for the Customer without demur.

 3. Individual agreements reached with the Customer in individual cases (including supplementary accords, additions and amendments) shall in every case have priority over these GTC.
 Subject to proof to the contrary, the content of such agreements shall be governed by a written contract or EschmannStahl’s written confirmation.